momo-personal-assistant/momo-research/Context Engineering: Sessions, Memory.md

   - you can’t reliably predict which observation might become critical ten steps later
   - treats the file system as ultimate context in Manus
   - meaning, their compression strategies are always designed to be **restorable**
-    - ex. content of web page can be dropped from context as longa s the URL is preserved
+    - ex. content of web page can be dropped from context as long as the URL is preserved
     - document’s context can be omitted if its path remains in the sandbox
     - allows Manus to shrink context length without permanently losing info
 - Manipulate attention through recitation